 Please note that Business Debit Cards have the same fees as regular debit cards (seen above).
 They do not attract any additional processing fees.

-*** HUF card payments are not available on the app or on the mobile web.
+*** Card payments for these currencies (BGN, HUF, HRK and RON) are not available on the app or on the mobile web.
 They are available only using a desktop browser.

 Debit vs Credit